James Ward (psychologist): Life

 During 1876–1877 he returned to Germany, studying in Carl Ludwig's Leipzig physiological institute.
 Back in Cambridge, Ward continued physiological research under Michael Foster, publishing a pair of physiological papers in 1879 and 1880.

-However, from 1880 onwards Ward moved away from physiology to psychology.
-His article Psychology for the ninth edition of the Encyclopædia Britannica was enormously influential – criticising associationist psychology with an emphasis upon the mind's active attention to the world.
+From 1880 onwards Ward moved away from physiology to psychology.
+His article Psychology for the ninth edition of the Encyclopædia Britannica – criticising associationist psychology with an emphasis upon the mind's active attention to the world – became enormously influential.

+Ward was a strong supporter of women's education, and met his Irish-born suffragist wife-to-be, Mary (née Martin), when she attended one of his series of lectures.
+The couple married in Nottingham on 31 July 1884, and settled in Cambridge in a house built for them by J. J. Stevenson.
+She went on to become a lecturer in moral sciences at Newnham College, and a member of the Ladies Dining Society.
+They had two daughters and a son.